Miniature schnauzer dog breed profile

 What size are miniature schnauzers?

-Miniature schnauzers are about four times smaller than their giant counterparts, weighing only 12 to 20 pounds, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, explains.
+Miniature schnauzers are about four times smaller than their giant counterparts, weighing only 12 to 20 pounds, Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, explains.
 However, when fully grown, these dogs can reach about 12 to 14 inches tall, making them perfect apartment dogs.

 “Teacup miniature schnauzers aren’t a separate breed,” Dr. Singler says.
 “They’re miniature schnauzers who have been purposely bred to be very small.
 Breeding can increase the risk of health problems such as heart problems, low blood sugar, tracheal collapse, digestive problems, liver shunts and other problems.”